 The next night Wallace set off at about 6.45 pm (according to his statement to police).
 It is known he boarded a tram at 7.10pm some three miles away in Lodge Lane, regularly reminding the conductor of his destination.
 After getting off the tram at Menlove Gardens West, he went on a fruitless search of Mr Qualtrough's address, which it turned out did not exist.
 During this search he called at a newsagents, to 25 Menlove Gardens West (pictured below) and also asked a policeman, making a point of verifying the exact time.

 Wallace's counsel staged a good defence.
 A witness claimed to have seen Julia alive at 6.45pm, making it inconceivable that Wallace could have committed the crime, cleaned himself up and been at Lodge Lane just 25 minutes later.
 There was no sign of a bath having been taken in the house, nor of any damp towels or bloodstains outside the parlour.
 Despite this evidence and the prosecution failing to provide a motive or produce a murder weapon, the jury returned a verdict of guilty after only an hours deliberation.

 History was made on appeal.
 For the first time ever, the verdict was overturned on the grounds that it had been made against the weight of evidence.
 Wallace returned to his job but found the gossip didn't stop and after just a few days he was given an office job instead of door to door collection.
-He moved to Bebington on the Wirral and died of renal cancer just two years later.
+He moved to Bebington on the Wirral and died of renal cancer just two years later and was buried alongside Julia.

 In 1980 Radio City presenter Roger Wilkes researched the case for a feature.
 A new witness, ex-mechanic John Parkes had come forward to say that he had hosed down a car for Parry on the night of the murder.
 He had found a blood stained glove while cleaning the interior which was quickly snatched away, Parry muttering that it might hang him.
 Fearing Parry's violent temper, Parkes had kept quiet about the incident.
 Just weeks before Wilkes could question him on these developments, Parry died in North Wales.